Tiny-Earth/DemoSite/site/src/intro.md

             <th scope="row">Expand Relevance to Diverse Groups</th>
             <td>
                 <ul>
-                    <li>Include impacts of STEM on society and diverse models in course content and public art</li>
+                    <li>Ensure that the science building and classroom spaces are accessible and welcoming, such as displaying diverse art and using inclusive names for rooms</li>
                 </ul>
             </td>
         </tr>